-Certain senior management exercised stock options early or purchased restricted stock in exchange for promissory notes bearing annual interest of 2% to 5% payable to us.
-These notes were secured by the underlying shares purchased and we had the right to repurchase such unvested shares upon employee termination at the original issuance price.
-Because we only had recourse to the underlying shares, we deemed the exercise of the stock options or purchase of the restricted stock to be non-substantive.
-As such, the notes receivable are not reflected in these consolidated financial statements and the related stock transactions were recorded at the time the notes receivable were settled in cash.
+Certain senior management have exercised stock options early or purchased restricted stock in exchange for promissory notes bearing annual interest of 2% to 5% payable to us.
+These notes are secured by the underlying shares purchased and such unvested shares can be repurchased by us upon employee termination at the original issuance price.
+The promissory notes become due as outlined below but may become due earlier if we become subject to Securities and Exchange Commission Section 13 requirements of the 1934 Act, have a change in control or the employee terminates services.
+Because we only have recourse to the underlying shares, we deemed the exercise of the stock options or purchase of the restricted stock to be non-substantive.
+As such, the notes receivable are not reflected in these consolidated financial statements and the related stock transactions will be recorded at the time the notes receivable are settled in cash.

-Employee notes receivable as of July 31, 2011 and 2012 was \$596,000 and nil, respectively.
+Employee notes receivable as of July 31, 2010 and 2011 was \$1,791,000 and \$596,000, respectively.